Key Academic Advisor

 Director of Advising and Graduate Admissions

 Advising is a resource for students to obtain expert advice on planning for graduation, policies and procedures, and dealing with unexpected and unusual situations.
-Advising is available to students by a number of means: appointments, walk-in advising, email, and phone calls.
+Advising is available to students by a number of means: appointments, email, and phone calls.
 Students should not hesitate to seek advice whenever they have a question or problem.
 We hope to make advice easy to obtain, and as clear and accurate as possible.

 Advice to first-year students: take responsibility for your own education; the University can only facilitate learning, but in the end learning is something one can only do for oneself.
 It is a lesson that many learn too late (or not at all), and it hurts them once they leave the University.
 Do not get behind in classes, work ahead.
 When you have questions, ask them -- University faculty and staff are here to help you.
 If you don't get satisfaction, ask someone else.
 Do not sit back passively and be the victim of your surroundings -- take action to help yourself.